In the Barry Harris method, we tend to view all chords in their major or minor 6th chord presentation:

 A minor7♭5 chord (from now on I will call these ♭5 chords) is already an inversion of a 6th chord 3 half steps above it (e.g: D♭5 = Fm6).

-A major triad is a usually a simplified version of a major-6.
+A major triad is usually a simplified version of a major-6.

 A minor triad is usually a simplified version of a minor-6 or a minor-7 (context dependent).